-The most popular and the only theme park I’ve found that will require extra time to park is Magic Kingdom…the parking lot is much further away than at the other parks.
+As a pro tip coming from a Florida resident, the most popular and the only theme park I’ve found that will require extra time to park is Magic Kingdom.
+The parking lot is much further away than at the other parks.
 You will have to take the monorail or water transportation to get to the front gates, so if you are planning to park instead of taking bus transportation, give yourself extra travel time!

-How much is Disney charging for parking at water parks?
-Standard parking at Disney World water parks—Disney’s Typhoon Lagoon and Disney’s Blizzard Beach—is complimentary for all guests!
+How much is the 2023 Disney fee for parking at water parks?
+Standard 2023 parking at Disney World water parks—Disney’s Typhoon Lagoon and Disney’s Blizzard Beach—is complimentary for all guests!

 Parking can become very limited; if you’re staying at a Disney resort hotel, you should consider taking advantage of the complimentary transportation by Disney bus, monorail or boat.
 Many area accommodations also provide or arrange transportation to and from Disney Springs.